-ModCloth then set up business in 2008 in the Strip District, and after the company reached $1 million in sales, the Kogers sought investors, who ponied up $1 million, allowing ModCloth to purchase more merchandise and hire more employees.
+ModCloth then set up business in 2008 in the Strip District.
+After the company reached $1 million in sales, the Kogers sought investors, who ponied up $1 million, allowing ModCloth to purchase more merchandise and hire more employees.
 With that infusion of cash, the business boomed.
-In 2008, more investors, many of whom were from San Francisco, jumped on board, and it soon became apparent that ModCloth needed to relocate its headquarters to San Francisco to be near both their investors and the clothing designers who were primarily located in Los Angeles.
-While leaving behind an operations/fulfillment center in Pittsburgh, ModCloth moved its headquarters to the West Coast in 2010, and in June of that year, another infusion of $20 million of investors’ cash allowed the company to open a location in Los Angeles.
+More investors, many of whom were from San Francisco, jumped on board, and it soon became apparent that ModCloth needed to relocate its headquarters to San Francisco to be near both their investors and the clothing designers who were primarily located in Los Angeles.
+While leaving behind an operations/fulfillment center in Pittsburgh, ModCloth moved its headquarters to the West Coast in 2010.
+In June of that year, another infusion of $20 million of investors’ cash allowed the company to open a location in Los Angeles.

 Today, the company has grown to more than 350 employees and earned $150 million in revenue in 2014.
 While all that the Kogers and ModCloth have achieved is impressive, it’s their approach to doing business and devotion to anticipating and fulfilling their customers’ needs that has really distinguished ModCloth.

 Because ModCloth is an online retailer, it can track what its customers like and create programs that not only benefit the customer but also keep ModCloth at the cutting edge of fashion.

 In 2009, ModCloth developed a Be the Buyer program, where the customers act as virtual fashion buyers for the company.
 ModCloth posts potential designs on the site and asks for customers to select which ones they love.
 This enables the company to invest only in products that customers will love and buy, and it also allows the customers to have an input and to be the first to purchase and wear their latest designs.